Canemah (sidewheeler): Operations on the Willamette River

 The upper Willamette River is much longer than the lower Willamette.
 The division between the two stretches of the river occurs at Willamette Falls, which was impassable to waterborne traffic.
 All cargoes bound further south than Oregon City had to be unloaded, portaged around the falls, and loaded again on vessels above the falls.
 For commercial purposes, the upper Willamette ran from above the falls to the head of navigation, and included important tributary rivers such as the Tualatin and the Yamhill.
 In the early 1850s the head of navigation was considered to be Corvallis, then known as Marysville.

 Until 1851 no steam-powered vessel had ever run on the Upper Willamette.
 In 1851 several steamers arrived at just about the same time as Canemah.
-Most of early vessels were smaller and did not run on regular schedules.
+Most of the early vessels were smaller and did not run on regular schedules.
 Canemah was large for the time, and was the first steamer to enter regularly scheduled service.
-Canemah's first commanders were captains Bennett and McClosky.
+Canemahs first commanders were captains Bennett and McClosky.
 Typical freight of freight rates for Canemah was the charge of 20 cents per bushel for wheat shipped to Canemah from the Avery Brothers warehouse at Corvallis, which handled most of the grain then produced in Benton County.

 The owners of Canemah were able to obtain the mail contract for the upper river, and the vessel became a floating post office for Nathaniel Coe, who was appointed the postal agent for the Oregon Territory in 1852.
 He sorted all the letters and packages as the vessel moved along the river, picking up and dropping off the mail at each landing.
 Canemah made the mail route twice a week between Canemah and Salem.
 Mail delivery was informal in those days, and it sometimes occurred that residents could wave a letter at a landing to flag the steamer down.
 Canemah also operated on the Yamhill River up to the town of Lafayette.